DCDLEAFY/InterviewCodingTask/README.md

 It also aides development by isoloating the different endpoints locally.

-Development progress will be reflected in the To-Do List above!

 ## **Digest of task**
 Client would like to interact with his customers data(policies) over the internet.